tanzfisch/Igor/src/docs/Example05_Voxel.md

 Voxel Terrain Example                                            {#example05}
 =====================

 So in the voxel example we basically learn two things.
-One is how to use the class iVoxelData and the other is how to write and register a model data loader that derives from iModelDataIO.
+One is how to use the class iVoxelData and the other is how to write and register a model data loader that derives from iModelDataIO ([youtube](https://www.youtube.com/watch?v=EHBsmCx6gBM)).

 Build
 =====